 These are the ten that I decided to go with, if you’re going to compare, why not compare the best of the best?
-Of course, the generational gap varies greatly, you’ll just have to go with it anyway, OK?
+Of course, the generational gap varies considerably; you’ll just have to go with it, OK?

 Of course, we’ll get to that in a minute.